Matt Drudge: Drudge Report

-Drudge was unknown before he began the news aggregation site, the Drudge Report.
+Drudge was unknown before he began the news aggregation site Drudge Report.
 For many years, he took odd jobs such as night counterman at a 7-Eleven convenience store, telemarketer for Time-Life books, McDonald's manager, and sales assistant at a New York City grocery store.
 In 1989, he moved to Los Angeles, where he took up residence in a small Hollywood apartment.
 He took a job in the gift shop of CBS studios, eventually working his way up to manager.
 Here, he was apparently privy to some inside gossip, part of the inspiration for founding the Drudge Report.
 Worried about his son's aimlessness, Drudge's father insisted on buying him a Packard Bell computer in 1994.
 The Drudge Report began as email notes sent out to a few friends.

 The original issues were part gossip and part opinion.
-They were distributed as an email newsletter and posted to alt.showbiz.gossip Usenet forum.
+They were distributed as an email newsletter and posted to the alt.showbiz.gossip Usenet forum.
 In 1996, the newsletter transitioned slowly from entertainment gossip to political gossip and moved from email to the Web as its primary distribution mechanism.

 In March 1995, the Drudge Report had 1,000 email subscribers; by 1997, Drudge had 85,000 subscribers to his email service.
 Drudge's website gained in popularity in the late 1990s when he reported a number of stories before the mainstream media.
 Drudge first received national attention in 1996 when he broke the news that Jack Kemp would be Republican Bob Dole's running mate in the 1996 presidential election.
-In 1998, he gained popularity when he published the reporting of then-Newsweek reporter Michael Isikoff, becoming the first media outlet to publish the news that later became the Monica Lewinsky scandal.
+In 1998, he gained popularity when he published the reporting of then-Newsweek reporter Michael Isikoff, becoming the first media outlet to publish the news that later became the Clinton–Lewinsky scandal.

 Drudge met Andrew Breitbart in Los Angeles during the 1990s and became his mentor, with Breitbart later helping to run the Drudge Report.
 Breitbart announced in 2005 that he was "amicably leaving the Drudge Report after a long and close working relationship with Matt Drudge", but still helped run Drudge's website from Los Angeles by working the afternoon shift, in addition to running Breitbart.

 A story by Business 2.0 magazine from April 2003 estimated that Drudge's website received $3,500 a day (almost $1.3 million a year) in advertising revenues.
 Subtracting his relatively minor server costs, the magazine estimated that the Drudge Report website netted $800,000 a year.
 An article in The Miami Herald from September 2003 said that Drudge estimated he earns $1.2 million a year from his website and radio show.
-During an April 30, 2004 appearance on C-SPAN, he confirmed that he earns over $1 million.
+During an April 30, 2004, appearance on C-SPAN, he confirmed that he earned over $1 million.

 For many years, Drudge was based out of his one-bedroom apartment in Hollywood.
 Today, he maintains the website from his two properties in Miami, Florida.
-In updating the site, he reportedly monitors multiple television news channels and a number of websites on several computers in his home office.
+In 2009 he was reported as monitoring multiple television news channels and a number of websites on several computers in his home office to update the website.